yozh-io/xpirio-writings/writings/top_3_strategies_for_successful_airdrop_campaigns.md

 ## What Is a Cryptocurrency Airdrop?

-*A cryptocurrency airdrop is a marketing strategy that involves sending tokens to the wallets of active members of the product community for free or in return for a small service in order to promote awareness and circulation of a new token.
+*A cryptocurrency airdrop is a marketing strategy that involves sending tokens to the wallets of active members of the blockchain community for free or in return for a small service in order to promote awareness and circulation of a new token.
 — Investopedia*

 While this description captures the essence of airdrops, it also hints at potential pitfalls.
 These issues can be divided based on the two main aspects of the description.